 In the US we say "to-go" for food we're carrying out whereas the rest of the world says "take-away".
 If you are going to use English, use "take-away".
 Otherwise learn the local term for it wherever you are.
 For example in Spanish, you say "para llevar" (for carry).

-Keep copies of your passport at home and hidden in your main bag in case your passport gets stolen.
+Keep copies of your passport at home, hidden in your main bag, as well as a photo on your cell phone in case your passport gets stolen.

 Ladies, wear panty liners on long flights.
 You can change them during layovers or mid-flight to keep fresh.

 Mosquitoes don't like wind.
 Keep a fan on to help keep them away.

 Need some gas for your motorbike?
 Ask for "petrol".
 The word "gas" won't get you anywhere.
 Ooh look, I made a funny. ;)

 Only carry with you whatever cash you need for the day.
 Keep your main cash and credit/ATM cards hidden in your locked main luggage or in your hotel safe.
 Also keep an emergency stash of your local cash hidden deep in your luggage.

 Some credit cards automatically provide travel insurance.
 Research your cards before purchasing 3rd party insurance.

 Spray your ankles with bug repellent before you go on a bus ride.
 The mozzies love to hang out under the seats and feast on ankles.

 This might just be me, but I never grab a roll of toilet paper by putting my fingers inside the tube.
 Grab it first on the outside, then check the tube for spiders or other creepy things.
 Caveat: I have never in 20 years of traveling seen anything creepy inside a toilet tissue roll.